heatherhutchinson211/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 In the future, it would be beneficial to compare the results of the Mecha Car with cars from competing manufacturers.
-This analsis could include the above data, as well as highway fuel efficiency, city fuel efficiency, cost, and safety ratings.
+This analysis could include the above data, as well as highway fuel efficiency, city fuel efficiency, cost, and safety ratings.

 **-What metric or metrics are you going to test?**